-Image Credit: Getty Images / Peopleimages
+Getty Images / Peopleimages

-I had to delay moving house the first time
+The recession, not migraine, delayed moving house the first time

 I bought my first home in 2007.
-It's a three-bed duplex in a lovely estate, just outside Dublin.
+It's a three-bed duplex in a lovely estate just outside Dublin.

 I didn't know that the worst recession to happen in my lifetime was around the corner.
 House prices in Ireland nosedived.
 I was unable to sell in my timeframe.